Nixtla/statsforecast/experiments/tbats/README.md

 ![m4_description](https://github.com/Nixtla/statsforecast/assets/47995617/70a4b280-193f-4881-bbd6-21063ac5a86b)

 Notice that in this dataset, the hourly frequency has multiple seasonalities, namely 24 (a day) and 168 (a week).
 Both StatsForecast and R used both seasonalities when generating the forecasts.
+We also included the `SeasonalNaive` model from StatsForecast as a baseline.

 ### Perfomance evaluation